marcoslin/ang_rest_auth/xcauth.md

 On the other hand, `auth-token` is expected to expire and therefore it is possible to store it in a volatile storage such as MEMCACHED or REDIS.

-On the client side, if using `gop` of `xresp`, `XAUTH` must be securely stored and only used over HTTPS connections.
+On the client side, if using `qop` of `xresp`, `XAUTH` must be securely stored and only used over HTTPS connections.

 In Summary: